• RECIPES

 Calories: 149kcalCarbohydrates: 11gProtein: 3gFat: 12gSaturated Fat: 7gPolyunsaturated Fat: 1gMonounsaturated Fat: 3gTrans Fat: 0.5gCholesterol: 30mgSodium: 99mgPotassium: 296mgFiber: 4gSugar: 5gVitamin A: 1133IUVitamin C: 16mgCalcium: 55mgIron: 1mg

-Keyword Beans, Green Beans, Side Dish, Stovetop Recipe, Vegetables
+Keyword 5-Ingredient Recipes, 60-Minutes or Less, Beans, Green Beans, One Pot Recipe, One-pot, Side Dish, Stovetop Recipe, Vegetables

 Tried this recipe?Tag us @myradkitchen or tag #MRKrecipes!